rpgeeganage/alls/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/66cd49a28da26d6f51f1/maintainability)](https://codeclimate.com/github/rpgeeganage/alls/maintainability)
 ### Just another library with the sole purpose of waiting till all promises to complete.
 Nothing more, Nothing less.

+#### (Since, The [```Promise.all()```](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method returns a single Promise that resolves when all of the promises passed as an iterable have resolved or when the iterable contains no promises.
+It rejects with the reason of the first promise that rejects.)

 ### TypeScript Doc: [https://rpgeeganage.github.io/alls/doc/](https://rpgeeganage.github.io/alls/doc/)

 ### Basic Usage: